-Summing up for 2021, global average air temperatures were still high when seen in a long instrumental time scale (140-170 years), but clearly lower than in the previous 4-5 years.
-Year 2021, however, was influenced by a La Niña episode in the Pacific Ocean.
-Thus, the global surface air temperature record in 2021 continues to be highly influenced by such oceanographic phenomena.
+Summing up for 2023, using AIRS remote sensed surface temperatures the global average air temperatures were very high when seen in a long instrumental time scale (150 years).
+In fact, according to all temperature databases referred to in this newsletter, the year 2023 was the warmest year on record.
+In contrast, the two previous years 2021 and 2022, were influenced by a cold La Niña episode in the Pacific Ocean.
+Thus, the global surface air temperature record in 2023 continues to be substantially influenced by oceanographic phenomena.

-Lower troposphere temperature from satellites, updated to year 2021
+Lower troposphere temperature from satellites, updated to year 2023